krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

 ## Bulk importing new records

 A useful feature would be to create folders in our common directory and tell the app to import them.
-It turns out it&rsquo;s easy to start adding.
+It turns out it's easy to start adding.

 ```ruby
   class CitiesController < ApplicationController